mpkrass7/m_pkfire/content/post/2021-10-22-anki-is-a-gamechanger/index.md

 1. Sample new data points by creating perturbations around a given data point
 2. Weight the synthetic data points by their proximity to the original data point
 3. Apply these synthetic data points to the current trained model to generate predictions
-4. Train a linear model fit to these data synthetic datapoints, with the target variable as the generated predictions
+4. Train a linear model fit to these data synthetic data points, with the target variable as the generated predictions
 5. The feature explanation is the coefficients of the linear model

 It turns out there are a decent amount of problems with the algorithm for LIME.
 Without diving further into the weeds than we already have, it generates points from a normal distribution even when they might not be possible in real data, it samples them so that explanations are not consistent between identical models, it has multiple hyperparameters that need to be tuned, it's computationally expensive to explain even one point, and the linear approximation it makes might not even be consistent.